MartinWho2/cemantix-solve/README.md

 `--no-ui : Launches the browser without graphical interface`

+`--cemantle : Uses cemantle instead of cemantix (be careful to use an english word2vec file)`

 `--vector-file : Select the name of the pretrained word2vec file you want to use (default is frWac_no_postag_no_phrase_700_skip_cut50.bin)`

 Credits for the word2vec file : https://fauconnier.github.io/#data